material-motion/material-motion/starmap/specifications/operators/mapTo.md

       type: U
 ---

-# $.mapTo specification
+# mapTo specification

-This is the engineering specification for the `MotionObservable` operator: `$.mapTo`.
+This is the engineering specification for the `MotionObservable` operator: `mapTo`.

 ## Overview

-`$.mapTo` emits the provided value every time it receives a new upstream value.
+`mapTo` emits the provided value every time it receives a new upstream value.

 Example usage: